-BILLY SUTER interviews vivacious, Gauteng-based performer TONYA KOENDERMAN, whose A Night in Paris is to be staged at Durban’s Rhumbelow Theatre, 42 Cunningham Road, Umbilo, at 8pm on Fridays and Saturdays, and 2pm on Sundays, from April 5 to 14.
-The show features all the loved romantic favourite songs.
-Tickets cost R150 each and booking is at Computicket (or call Roland at 082 499 8636).
+BILLY SUTER interviews vivacious, Gauteng-based performer TONYA KOENDERMAN, whose acclaimed Liza Minnelli tribute, Liza With a T, is to be staged at Durban’s Rhumbelow Theatre, 42 Cunningham Road, Umbilo, at 7.30pm on June 11 and 12, and 2pm on June 13.
+She is also staging the show at Durban North’s Northlands Bowling Club at 7.30pm on Saturday, June 19, after presenting another fun cabaret, Growing Old Disgracefully, at the Umbilo Rhumbelow Theatre at 2pm on the public holiday on Wednesday, June 16.
+Tickets for each show cost R160 and booking is at Computicket (or phone Roland at 082 499 8636).

 The production then resulted in me performing in an impersonation show at The Carousel called Stars In Your Eyes, and then came the offer to play Liza in the international production, Beyond Belief, at Sun City.
 I was the only local artist to star in that show.

 WHERE ELSE HAS YOUR LIZA TRIBUTE TAKEN YOU – AND HOW MUCH DID YOU STUDY THE STAR TO MASTER HER MANNERISMS?

 I have been to every province in South Africa, sometimes more than once.
 I have performed it in Hermanus, Grahamstown, East London, Port Elizabeth, Prince Albert, Cape Town, Johannesburg, Namibia, Swakopmund, Bloemfontein, Durban and even performed it twice on the MSC Sinfonia.
 I’m sure I’ve left some places out.